-Income Restrictions: Maximum incomes established by HUD and published by CHFA for projects that are given the maximum income limits per unit for very low-income (25% AMI) and low-income (50% or 60% AMI) units.
+Income Restrictions: The requirement that units in a development are restricted to maximum income levels that are established by HUD and published by CHFA including for extremely low-income (30% AMI), very low-income (50% or 60% AMI) and low-income (80% AMI) units.
 Income Restrictions will be adjusted periodically by CHFA based on AMI figures provided by HUD.